Internship mobility

 You are doing an internship outside Europe

-Amount of the regional grant:
+Amount of regional grant:

-95 per week
+95€ per week

-Scholarship level Amount of additional aid
+Bursary level Amount of additional aid

 7 530€